norecha/pokubot/README.md

 * Rax 3: archer
 * Rax 4: archer

+*If one or more of your rax are upgrading, you need to set remaining ones to "No Unit"

 ###Issues
 Bot is still in its early stages, I have not tested with different machines.
 If there are bugs/suggestions, create an issue and attach the log file.